cool-RR/python_toolbox/README.markdown

 Run gui.py in the ptdraft folder to see the demonstration.
-Then, Stuff->Calculate, Stuff->Play.
+Then, Stuff->Play.

 -----------